 Brown Farm is located in Scotland, CT on 9 acres of lush, fertile land.
 The market garden consists of about 1/2 acre of permanent raised beds, which are set up for intensive-spaced vegetable production.

 We are a no-till/no-dig operation and we don’t use chemical fertilizers, herbicides, or pesticides.
 We also farm with our feet on the ground, only using the tractor to move heavy materials closer to our garden plots when it’s time to amend.
 We employ compost, wood chips, grass clippings, and cover crops to help us feed and cover the soil year-round.

-We are members of a number of great industry organizations including the Connecticut chapter of the Northeast Organic Farmers Association, the Bionutrient Food Association, the New CT Farmers Alliance, and the National Young Farmers Coalition.
+We are members of a number of ag. industry organizations including the Connecticut chapter of the Northeast Organic Farmers Association, the Bionutrient Food Association, the New CT Farmers Alliance, and the National Young Farmers Coalition.